Generating gridmap layouts

 corresponding polygon object so that the layout can be mapped.
 This can

-be achieved with make_grid()
+be achieved with make_grid().

 The function takes an sf

-data frame of ‘real’ geography and returns an sf
+data frame of ‘real’ geography and returns an sf data frame

 representing a grid, with variables identifying column and